RFA Argus (A135)

 RFA Argus is a ship of the Royal Fleet Auxiliary operated by the Ministry of Defence under the Blue Ensign.
 Italian-built, Argus was formerly the container ship MV Contender Bezant.
 The ship was requisitioned in 1982 for service in the Falklands War and purchased outright in 1984 for a four-year conversion to an Aviation Training Ship, replacing RFA Engadine.
 In 1991, during the Gulf War, she was fitted with an extensive and fully functional hospital to assume the additional role of Primary Casualty Receiving Ship.
 In 2009, the PCRS role became the ship's primary function.
-Argus is due to remain in service beyond 2030.
 In July 2022 it was reported that the future Littoral Strike Role would be assumed by Argus after a refit to convert her to this role.
+As of October 2023, Argus had started her deployment to serve as part of Littoral Response Group (South).

-As the ship is armed and is not painted in the required white with red crosses, the Geneva Convention prevents her from being officially classified as a hospital ship.
+In her secondary role as a primary casualty receiving ship, given she is an armed vessel and not painted in the required white with red crosses, the Geneva Convention does not permit her to be being officially classified as a hospital ship.
 The ship's capabilities make her ideally suited to the humanitarian aid role and she has undertaken several of these missions.
 The Royal Navy has occasionally described her as a "support ship/helicopter carrier".

+Argus had been due to remain in service beyond 2030.
+However, as of 2025 she had been deemed "unsafe to sail" and was effectively laid-up.

 Design and facilities

 The ship was built by Società Italiana Ernesto Breda at Marghera in Italy for Contender 2 Ltd (Sea Containers, Managers) of Hamilton, Bermuda, and was launched on 28 November 1980.
 In May 1982, the Contender Bezant was taken-up from trade by the Ministry of Defence (MoD) and given a basic conversion at HMNB Devonport to allow her to operate helicopters and Harrier jump jets in the transport role for Operation Corporate, the British military deployment to the Falkland Islands.
-She arrived in the area shortly after the Argentinian surrender and following a refit to her original configuration, was returned to her owners in November.
+She arrived in the area shortly after the Argentine surrender and following a refit to her original configuration, was returned to her owners in November.

 Following the conflict, the MoD investigated the replacement of the small helicopter support ship RFA Engadine, commissioning Vickers Shipbuilding and Engineering (VSEL) make a "concept study" resulting in the decision to convert a merchant ship to operate anti-submarine helicopters and with the ability to ferry Sea Harrier aircraft.
 In December 1983 the MoD invited British Shipbuilders of Birkenhead and Harland and Wolff in Belfast to tender on the building of a new Air Training Ship (ATS) or to purchase and convert an existing ship along the lines proposed by VSEL.
 By coincidence both tenders proposed converting the laid-up Contender Bezant and in March 1984, a fixed price contract was awarded to Harland and Wolff.
 Accordingly, she was purchased by the company for the estimated price of £18 million on 14 March 1984.